Highland Park Independent School District: Armstrong

 HPISD first opened its doors on October 12, 1914, with John S. Armstrong School, a one-story cream-yellow brick building on Cornell Avenue with only four rooms and a basement.
 The staff at the time included one principal, Belle Francis, and two teachers.
 The fourth room was not needed and thus served as a Sunday school room.
 There being no easy transportation system, students simply walked to school each morning across the open fields that would later become residential areas of Highland Park.
 After the passage of a couple years to 1916, the staff had grown in size to include twelve teachers, most without college degrees, and the student enrollment had grown to 140 students, ranging from kindergartners to high school sophomores.
 Students wishing to complete high school had to go to Bryan Street High School in Dallas (originally called Dallas High School and later Crozier Tech).
 Some of the Armstrong School staff at the time included Francis herself as well as Mary Inis (kindergarten), Katherine Mansfield (first grade), and Anne Rose McLean (second grade).
 To accommodate these increases in size, a second story was added to the original Armstrong School building in 1916 which allowed for an additional four classrooms, a clinic, and an office.
 The first-ever HPISD yearbook was published following the 1916–1917 school year under the title The Highlander, a name which remains to this day.
 It was dedicated to Mrs. Armstrong with the following inscription:

 TO HER who has ever proven in every way a faithful friend of our beloved school, and an ardent sympathizer in and promoter of its best interest, to Mrs. John S. Armstrong, this, our first volume is affectionately dedicated.

 After the approval of a 2015 bond package, Armstrong Elementary School received important addition and renovations.

 Middle School & Intermediate School

 In 1922, a second school was added to the district: a new building between Normandy Avenue and Granada Avenue which would house Highland Park High School.
 Grades eight and above moved to the new high school, and the first class graduated from Highland Park High School in 1924.
 Superintendent Gable moved his office from Armstrong School to the high school.
 After the addition of the high school building on Emerson Avenue, this building turned the home of Highland Park Junior High School for students in grades seven through nine.
-Eventually it would come to house Highland Park Middle School and Arch H. McCulloch Intermediate School and collectively serve grades five through eight.
-Following the approval of the 2015 bond package, the building will receive a parking garage built underneath the existing athletics fields.
+Eventually it would come to house Highland Park Middle School and Arch H. McCulloch Intermediate School (MIS) and collectively serve grades five through eight.
+The approval of the 2015 bond package, allowed the school to receive a parking garage built underneath the existing athletics fields and In 2025, the school tore out its existing grass and inputed turf on both the athletic fields, and the playground.